 This article discusses the role of 'loss' in claims for compensatory damages by comparing two appellate decisions involving the question of damages-Lewisv Australian Capital Territory (2020) 94 ALJR 740 ('Lewis') on tort, and Leeda Projects Pty Ltd v Zeng (2020) 61 VR 384 ('Leeda Projects') on breach of contract -which engage with a plaintiff's loss differently, particularly in circumstances where a plaintiff seeks compensation for a wrong which has made no material difference.

 What does it mean to ‘carry on business in Australia’?
-An analysis of the Full Federal Court decision in Facebook Inc v Australian Information Commissioner (NEW) (Law Library login required)
+An analysis of the Full Federal Court decision in Facebook Inc v Australian Information Commissioner (Law Library login required)

 Lloyd Freeburn and Ian Ramsay, (2023) 52 Australian Bar Review 335